Lebari/Scripters/README.md

 bun install
 ```

-Run the application

-`bun run dev`

 ## Running Instructions
-Open two CLI Sessions - one for backend and one for frontend.
+Open three CLI Sessions - one for backend, one for frontend and one for the redis server.

+Ensure the redis server is running.

 Go to backend directory and run: